philipperemy/keract/README.md

-# Visualize the Activations of your layers with Keras
+# Extract the Activation Maps of your Keras models
 *Code and useful examples to show how to get the activations for each layer for Keras.*

 <hr/>